Deploy Preview URLs

 Netlify builds Deploy Previews by default for GitHub pull requests and GitLab merge requests.
 You can control whether or not Deploy Previews are generated for pull/merge requests.
 For more information, visit the Deploy Preview controls docs.

-For successful deploys, your GitHub pull request comments include a link to the Deploy Preview.
+For successful deploys, your pull/merge request comments include a link to the Deploy Preview by default.
 You can add, remove, or edit these notifications.
 Visit the deploy notifications doc for more information.

 # Deploy Preview URLs